 Cetuximab (Erbitux®)

 Cetuximab is used to treat advanced bowel cancer when tests show the cancer cells do not have a change (mutation) in a gene called RAS.
-It is usually given with chemotherapy or sometimes targeted therapies.
+It is usually given with chemotherapy or sometimes targeted therapy.

-Cetuximab is used to treat some head and neck cancers which have spread.
+Cetuximab is used to treat some head and cancers which have spread.
 It may be given with radiotherapy or chemotherapy.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.